Home

 This website is dedicated to Girraween National Park, which is situated in the state of Queensland, Australia.

 Girraween National Park is famous for its granite landscape, eucalypt forests, sedgelands and heathlands.
-These varied environments are home to a wealth of plants and animals - some of which are unique to the area.
+These varied environments are home to a wealth of plants, animals and fungi - some of which are unique to the area.

 Girraween is an Aboriginal word which means "place of flowers" - an appropriate name for this park.
 In Winter (July), the wattle trees burst into blossom and are a sight to see, but Spring (September and October) is the best time to visit, for the countryside is bright with colour as a profusion of native wildflowers put on their spectacular annual show.
 Summer is when the flannel-flowers, bottlebrushes, paperbarks and eucalypts bloom.